Professional Women’s Hockey League unveils its Original 6: 3 teams based in the US and 3 in Canada

 The new league unveiled its Original Six franchises on Tuesday, putting each one of them in NHL markets with track records of supporting hockey and, specifically, the women’s game.

-Boston, New York City's tri-state area and Minneapolis-St. Paul were the U.S. sites selected as homes for the yet-to-be named teams.
-The Canadian franchises will be in the nation's three largest northeastern cities of Toronto, Montreal and Ottawa.
+Boston, New York City’s tri-state area and Minneapolis-St. Paul were the U.S. sites selected as homes for the yet-to-be named teams.
+The Canadian franchises will be in the nation’s three largest northeastern cities: Toronto, Montreal and Ottawa.

 Even more encouraging were the assurances during a near 90-minute news conference that the PWHL is looking ahead to solidifying its long-term future.